Nursing Home and Home Health Agency Negligence

 Another option, home health care, allows the client to stay at home and get daily or scheduled care in their own surroundings.
 The CDC’s most recent data reveals there were approximately 12,400 home health care agencies in the US.
 Home health care agencies send their nurses and direct care employees to the consumer’s home.
 The sad reality is that home health care agencies and workers are often negligent in their duties, or worse.

-Nursing Home Abuse in Miami and Florida
+Nursing Home Abuse in Florida

 Unfortunately, no matter how careful you might be in selecting a nursing home or home health agency, abuse and neglect is always possible.
 And in Florida, nursing home abuse has become rampant.
 Abuse may take many forms, including: